The Sidmouth Science Festival was started by a small team from the Vision Group for Sidmouth part of the Transition Town initiative.

 Sidmouth Science Festival started in 2012 with a weekend of science events in Sidmouth and at the nearby Norman Lockyer Observatory as well as a single day in local schools and art in the local gallery.

-Since then it has grown to a 10 day event with over 120 activities: visitor numbers have increased, visitors have been drawn from a larger area including overseas and more schools have been involved with over 1000 students taking part in 2015.
+Since then it has grown to a 10 day event with over 120 activities: visitor numbers have increased, visitors have been drawn from a larger area including overseas and more schools have been involved with hundreds of East Devon students taking part.
 Key speakers over the years have included Professor Iain Stewart, Professor Monica Grady.
 Professor Edzard Ernst, Professor Bill McGuire and Adam Hart Davis.

 The Sidmouth Science Festival is now a charity - no. 1168115.